 Data and Information Quality Review

-The Listing Policy provides that “[e]ven though all data and information must be considered, the quality of the data used in the development of the section 303(d) list shall be of sufficient high quality to make determinations of water quality standards attainment.”
-(Listing Policy, § 6.1.4.)
+Section 6.1.4. of the Listing Policy provides that “[e]ven though all data and information must be considered, the quality of the data used in the development of the section 303(d) list shall be of sufficient high quality to make determinations of water quality standards attainment.” .)
 Readily available data and information submitted during the data solicitation period are assembled (e.g., gathered and organized) and evaluated to consider whether or how the data and information will be used and, if appropriate, assessed to determine the condition of surface waters, identify impaired waters, and identify waters that are no longer impaired.
-Data and information were not considered further in developing the California Integrated Report nor used to make listing or delisting recommendations if the data and information did not meet data quality requirements or were not spatially or temporally representative of a waterbody.
-(Listing Policy §§ 6.1.4, 6.1.5).
+Per sections 6.1.4 and 6.1.5 of the Listing Policy, data and information were not considered further in developing the California Integrated Report nor used to make listing or delisting recommendations if the data and information did not meet data quality requirements or were not spatially or temporally representative of a waterbody. .

 Data and information that met data quality conditions set forth in section 6.1.4 of the Listing Policy were used as primary lines of evidence (“LOE(s)”).
 A primary LOE is a phrase used to describe an LOE that meets Listing Policy data quality conditions and is used to make a listing or delisting recommendation.
 In some instances, data and information that did not meet Listing Policy quality conditions were used to develop ancillary LOEs.
 An ancillary LOE is a phrase used to describe a line of evidence that does not meet Listing Policy data quality conditions.
-An ancillary LOE cannot be used alone or in combination with another ancillary LOE to make a listing or delisting recommendation; however, one or more ancillary LOEs may be used as supporting evidence when utilizing the situation-specific weight of evidence approach for listing and delisting recommendations.
-(Listing Policy, §§ 3.11, 4.11.)
+An ancillary LOE cannot be used alone or in combination with another ancillary LOE to make a listing or delisting recommendation; however, one or more ancillary LOEs may be used as supporting evidence when utilizing the situation-specific weight of evidence approach for listing and delisting recommendations per sections 3.11 and 4.11 of the Listing Policy. .)
 Erroneous or inaccurate data and information were not further considered.

-Quality review of data involved the application of filters to screen out data from stations with missing or inaccurate location information (latitude, longitude, and datum); data results that are less than the quantitation limit when the quantitation limit is greater than the water quality standard, objective, criterion, or evaluation guideline; data flagged by a laboratory as rejected during quality control (“QC”) review; data from a QC sample (laboratory duplicate, blank); and sample types that were not water quality-related data. .
+Quality review of data involved the application of filters to screen out data from stations with missing or inaccurate location information (latitude, longitude, and datum); data results that are less than the quantitation limit when the quantitation limit is greater than the water quality standard, objective, criterion, or evaluation guideline; data flagged by a laboratory as rejected during quality control (“QC”) review; data from a QC sample (laboratory duplicate, blank); and sample types that were not water quality-related data.
+The quantitation limit includes the minimum level, practical quantitation level, or reporting limit as noted in section 6.1.5.5. of the Listing Policy.

 Data records that passed the screening filters were further evaluated based on available QC metadata and assigned estimated data quality tiers, as follows: